 A Parasitic Plant is the one which feeds on other living organisms for there growth.
 They usually grow on trees and not in soil.
 They feed on tree nutrients and grow and make the host plant a weak one.
 There are around 4000 species of these type of parasitic plants which survive on a host.
-Usually big trees become target and these parasitic plants mostly reach through airborne seed dispersal techniques.
+Usually, big trees become the target and these parasitic plants mostly reach through airborne seed dispersal techniques.

 Mistletoe plants grow on the branches of shrubs and trees.
 They grow on a wide variety of hosts and stunt there growth, but sometimes the eventually kill the host.

 This beautiful looking flower has no leaves of any kind to support photosynthesis.
 So, it steals everything from neighboring plants and trees through roots.
 It has got its name from the foul smell it emits by churning all the stolen nutrients.

 This plant affects all kind of wild and cultivated plants.
 Its a biggest threat to potato cultivation.
 They usually get dispersed a lot as they are found with fresh seeds of different plants.

 Again this one looks beautiful, but it grows by stealing some nutrients from neighboring plants.

 These plants are somewhat smart.
 They have roots, few leaves for photosynthesis, but they don’t like to grow in soil.
 These plants grow their roots on other trees barks and absorb nutrients from them for survival.

 Eyebright is not a fully parasitic, but it uses roots to steal from neighboring plants.
 As it grows, it decreases the usage form other plants.

 This Stem-sucker has no roots, leaves or branches.
 It completely depends on the host for its whole life.
 It eventually grows and sends out new seeds to other trees to spread itself.